citp/privacy-policy-historical/s/se/sea/seattlemet.com.md

-> *The following text is extracted and transformed from the seattlemet.com privacy policy that was archived on 2010-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100528165237id_/http%3A//www.seattlemet.com/site/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seattlemet.com privacy policy that was archived on 2010-11-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101127200750id_/http%3A//www.seattlemet.com/site/privacy) for the most accurate reproduction.*

-# Seattle Met Magazine / About Seattle Met / Privacy Policy
+# Privacy Policy -- Seattle Met Magazine

 Main Content